Statistical Tests for Large Tree-structured Data: Conditioned Galton--Watson tree models and the CRT

-We now consider the second characterisation of the CRT using $L$-trees.
-From the construction of $L$-trees given earlier, it can be seen that if an $L$-tree of a conditioned Galton--Watson tree is constructed by choosing \emph{only} $k$ leaves at random, then it is a binary tree with $k$ leaves and $2k-1$ edges.
-The following characterisation of the CRT is based on such binary trees $\mathcal{C}(k)$, which arise as the limit as $n\to \infty$, for a fixed $k$, of $L(\tau_n,\{l_1,\ldots,l_k\})$ for leaves $\l_i \in \mathcal{V}(\tau_n)$. \begin{lemma}\citep{aldous2}) There exists a consistent family $(\mathcal{C}(k), k \geq 1)$ of binary trees with $k$ leaves which define the CRT having the density
+The class of binary subtrees that characterize the distribution of the CRT arises as the limit of randomly chosen binary subtrees of conditioned Galton--Watson trees known as $L$-trees used in various applications \citep{GM, ASSU}; for a constructive definition of an $L$-tree see Section \ref{prelim}.
+For a conditioned Galton--Watson tree $\tau_n$, fix $k<n$ and choose $k$ \emph{leaves} according to a uniform distribution on $\mathcal{V}(\tau_n)$.
+Therefore, the $L$-tree of a conditioned Galton--Watson tree that is a binary tree with $k$ leaves and $2k-1$ edges.
+The following characterization of the CRT based on the limit of the $L$-trees, modified suitably for the case of ordered conditioned Galton-Watson trees, is useful for our purpose.
+The limit binary trees can be viewed as ``marginals" of the CRT or its finite-dimensional projections. \begin{lemma}\citep{aldous2}) From a conditioned Galton--Watson tree $\tau_n=(\mathcal{V}(\tau_n),\mathcal{E}(\tau_n))$ generated from an offspring distribution with variance $\sigma^2 <\infty$, for a fixed $k<n$, let $L(\tau_n,\{l_1,\ldots,l_k\})$ be an $L$-tree obtained by leaves $\l_i \in \mathcal{V}(\tau_n)$ with $s=e_1+\cdots+e_{2k-1}$.
+Then, as $n \to \infty$, for a fixed $k$, there exists a consistent family $(\mathcal{C}(k), k \geq 1)$ of binary trees with $k$ leaves that define the CRT that has the density